domjhill/KVDatabase/README.md

 exampleClass example = (exampleClass) getObject("keyObj");

 ```
-Using lists of objects is slightly more work, as you need to also download the MyList.java class
+Using lists of objects is slightly more work, as you need to also download and add the MyList.java class to your "libs" folder

 ```
 #!Android

 //KVDatabase(context, Class<T>[] classtype)
 KVDatabase kvDatabase = new KVDatabase(getContext(), exampleClass[].class);
-kvDatabase.storeObjectsList(List<T> listToStore, String key)
+kvDatabase.storeObjectsList(MyList<T> listToStore, String key)

 //To retrieve the list, you need an instantiation of MyList, as the return for getObjectsList is an AbstractList MyList<exampleClass> listUsage = new MyList<exampleClass>(kvDatabase.getObjectsList(key));